Jilab-biomechanics/CNN-brain-strains/README.md

 # CNN-brain-strains (Work in progress)
 Convolutional neural network for efficient estimation of  regional brain strains

+This page will be continually updated as needed.
 ## Authors:
 Shaoju Wu, Wei Zhao, Kianoosh Ghaz, and Songbai Ji
 ## Prerequisites